 The Listener Is The Narrator

-(Tabu world premiered at the 2012 Berlin International Film Festival, where it won the FIPRESCI Prize and the Alfred Bauer Award.
-It is being distributed by Adopt Films and opens theatrically at the Film Forum on December 26, 2012.
+(Tabu is now available on DVD through Lorber Films.
+It world premiered at the 2012 Berlin International Film Festival, where it won the FIPRESCI Prize and the Alfred Bauer Award.
+It was distributed theatrically by Adopt Films and opened at the Film Forum on December 26, 2012.
 Read Tom Hall’s “HTN Conversation With Miguel Gomes“.)

 When was the last time you saw a film in which you were fully aware, from very early on, that you were watching a masterpiece?
 Tabu hits so many of my cinematic sweet spots that before I was even halfway through my first viewing I couldn’t wait to see it again.
 It’s easily the best film of 2012 and lucky for us it has emerged from the thickets of the international film festival circuit to open theatrically here in America.